How Much To Renew Driving Licence: Renewal Cost And Fees UK

 How Much Does It Cost To Renew Your Driving Licence?

-There is no difference in base cost between first-time photocard renewals and subsequent ones—both are £14 online or £17 by post.
-However, additional factors influence total outlay:
+There is no difference in base cost between a first-time photocard renewal and subsequent ones.
+Both are £14 online or £17 by post.
+However, the total outlay shifts depending on your specific circumstances.

 | Scenario | Total Cost | Notes |